 Inconsistent temperatures in various places of your home may be indicative of imbalanced ductwork.
 You may notice a space seems too warm or too cold in comparison to the thermostat setting.

 Mildew, and the accompanying smell, can be caused when the insulation for your ductwork is lacking or humid air is being pushed through the system.
 These situations can form condensation which encourages mold and mildew growth.
 Leaky ducts can exacerbate the situation and cause an issue on your ceilings as well.

 Airflow issues may indicate a need to make some adjustments to the existing ductwork, especially if a new HVAC system has recently been installed.

 HVAC systems are intended to operate fairly quietly.
 A markedly noisy HVAC system may indicate that the ducts are imbalanced or too small for your system and the air is fighting to get through an inadequate opening.
 This situation can increase your energy bill and put undue stress on your HVAC system.

 Another reason to contact your HVAC professionals regarding ductwork is if you are considering a home renovation.
 In your basement or attic, wider, flatter heating and cooling ductwork can be used to increase the headroom in the area as you look to reinvent the space.
 HVAC technicians can determine if stock or custom ductwork will best fit your needs and will advise you of the appropriate additions and changes that will need to be made to your HVAC system to accommodate the new space.

-Whether you are looking to tear down some HVAC involved walls, add new conditioned space to your home, or have concerns regarding your existing ductwork, the HVAC professionals at GV’s Heating and Cooling are ready to assist you.
+Whether you are looking to tear down some HVAC-involved walls, add newly conditioned space to your home, or have concerns regarding your existing ductwork, the HVAC professionals at GV’S Heating and Cooling are ready to assist you.
 Contact us today.